vmware-archive/streaming-runtimes/docs/samples/anomaly-detection/anomaly-detection.md

       ddl.scan.startup.mode: earliest-offset
 ```

-The `possible-fraud-stream` is given to `fraud-alert` processor configured with UDF to uppercase the payload content:
+The `possible-fraud-stream` is given to `fraud-alert` processor configured with Function to uppercase the payload content:

 ```yaml
 apiVersion: streaming.tanzu.vmware.com/v1alpha1